 You’ll receive reduced monthly benefits permanently if you start taking them before you reach full retirement age.
 And the reductions aren’t small: Benefits are reduced by 30% if you opt to start receiving benefits just five years early.
 If you wait until you full retirement age you’ll receive 100% of your benefits.
 You can also elect to postpone benefits beyond full retirement age, up until you are 70.
 The monthly amount you will receive in the future increases each month you wait to start receiving benefits.
 If you can wait until the last possible month, your check will be 132% of the full retirement benefit.

 So, it’s almost always best to delay Social Security benefits for as long as you can.
 If you plan to work in retirement, you’ll definitely want to delay.
-You’ll face a penalty if you continue to work after you claim early retirement benefits and earn more than the yearly earnings limit, which for 2018 is $17,040.
+You’ll face a penalty if you continue to work after you claim early retirement benefits and earn more than the yearly earnings limit, which for 2019 is $17,640.
+This limit will be $18,240 in 2020.

 However, it only makes sense to wait until you’re 70 to start receiving Social Security benefits if you expect to live until you’re at least 80.
 To wait that long, you’ll also need to have income or sufficient savings to live off of until you opt to start receiving benefits.
 If your health is poor or you don’t have the means to fund yourself, then 62 might be the right age for you to start taking benefits.
 Just be sure you budget for the reduced amount of benefits that you’ll receive.